-One of the best online guitar schools out there is Guitar Tricks.
-It’s been around for longest (not that that’s any great indicator) and it’s got by far the largest number of lessons (again, no guarantee it’s any good).
+One of the best online guitar schools out there is called Guitar Tricks.
+It’s been around for the longest and has the largest number of tutorials.
+It’s not the strongest for guitar technique or advanced lessons (check out Truefire for that) but for learning songs and chord progressions, it’s pretty amazing.

 Who is Guitar Tricks Ideal for?

 First up, who is the ideal candidate?
 Well, online guitar lessons aren’t for everyone.
-However online schools such as Guitar Tricks are perfect for people who are:
+This one is perfect for people who are:

 - Self-directed learners.
 People who are self-disciplined enough to keep at it.